julienw/calendar-server/README.md

 You just need to run `npm start`.
 This should run both processes.
 Of course you need to run `npm i` first to install dependencies.

+## Data browser

+A text-based data browser is provided in `data/browser`.
+You can read more information from the README file in that directory.

 ## API login